xiix0/scam/README.md

-You will be the victim of a bizarre joke.
+You will remember something that you should not have forgotten.